laCour/cache/README.md

 ## Warning

 This software is not intended for production use.
 If you wish to use this software for production use, I highly suggest removing the dependency of Block.io for deposits/payouts.
-This was only used to keep the application slim for ++++.
+This was only used to keep the application slim for Heroku.
 I recommend the [bitcoin-ruby](http://rubygems.org/gems/bitcoin-ruby) gem for Bitcoin or Litecoin.